 Miniature Aussiedoodles are some of the best family dogs for those who are busy, enjoy traveling, or need a small hiking partner.
 Mini Aussiedoodles love outdoor time and adventure.
 This dog breed thrives on time spent running around the backyard with small children and other pets.

 Ideally, a Miniature Aussiedoodle will prefer to spend time with other people or animals.
-Getting a second Miniature Aussiedoodle to accompany your first can help you, and your dog remains happy with their levels of socialization.
+Getting a second Miniature Aussiedoodle to accompany your first can help take the strain off you, and your dog remains happy with their levels of socialization.
 Alternatively, taking daily walks, going to dog parks, or going for long walks can make your Aussiedoodle happy and tired from a full day of play.

 Remember to groom your Aussiedoodle weekly, bathing them and brushing out their coat to keep them healthy and happy.
 Miniature Aussiedoodles are ideal family pets and will listen to verbal commands.
 These dogs require thorough training but will enjoy every part of it.